How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

-\textit{Personality} for artificial agents has been studied for a while in the Artificial Intelligence field \cite{elliott1994esearch, rousseau1996personality, petta1997create}.
+\textit{Personality} for artificial agents has been studied for some time in the Artificial Intelligence field \citep{elliott1994esearch, rousseau1996personality, petta1997create}.
 Thus, further investigations on chatbots' \textit{personality} can leverage models for \textit{personality} and evaluate how they contribute to believability and rapport building.

 \begin{framed} In summary, the \textbf{personification} category includes characteristics that help a chatbot to manifest personal and behavioral traits.
 The benefits relate to increasing believability, human-likeness, engagement, and interpersonal relationship, which is in line with the benefits of \textbf{social intelligence}.
 However, unlike the \textbf{social intelligence} category, designers and researchers should focus on attributing recognizable \textit{identity} and \textit{personality} traits that are consistent with users' expectations and the chatbot's capabilities.
-In addition, it is important to care about adaptation to users' culture and reducing the effects of negative stereotypes. \end{framed}
+In addition, it is important to care about adaptation to users' cultural context and reducing the effects of negative stereotypes. \end{framed}